What You’ll Learn

 - Healthcare Education

 - Lab Results

-However, text messages related to accounting, billing, or other financial content are not part of this exemption.
+It’s worth noting that the FCC specifically excluded other types of messages, including text messages related to accounting, billing, or other financial content.
 We mention this because it’s important to understand all of the healthcare exemptions, so we recommend reviewing all of the clarifications and partnering with a trusted health action platform with TCPA compliance expertise to ensure compliance.